crate/crate-demo/github-archive/README.md

 ## Github Data table
 The SQL query for creation of the github data table can be found in the ``schema.sql`` file.
-If the port forwarding command from the previous section was apllied connect to the crate cluster via ``crash`` or ``Admin UI`` on ``localhost:4200`` and create the table using the given query.
+If the port forwarding command from the previous section was applied connect to the crate cluster via ``crash`` or ``Admin UI`` on ``localhost:4200`` and create the table using the given query.